LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_camera.rst

 Some cameras need settings beyond an ordinary boolean, choice, or numeric
 control:

-- :meth:`~crappy.camera.Camera.add_trigger_setting` adds the standard
+- :meth:`~crappy.camera.meta_camera.camera.Camera.add_trigger_setting` adds the
-  ``Free run``, ``Hdw after config``, and ``Hardware`` choices.
-Implement its getter and setter using the camera manufacturer's trigger controls.
+  standard ``Free run``, ``Hdw after config``, and ``Hardware`` choices.
-  ``Hdw after config`` keeps acquisition free-running while the configuration window is open, then selects hardware triggering when the window closes.
+  Implement its getter and setter using the camera manufacturer's trigger controls. ``Hdw after config`` keeps acquisition free-running while the configuration window is open, then selects hardware triggering when the window closes.
+- :meth:`~crappy.camera.meta_camera.camera.Camera.add_software_roi` adds
-- :meth:`~crappy.camera.Camera.add_software_roi` adds controls for a software region of interest (ROI).
-Call it once the full image dimensions are known, then call :meth:`~crappy.camera.Camera.apply_soft_roi` on every acquired image before returning it.
+  controls for a software region of interest (ROI).
+Call it once the full image dimensions are known, then call :meth:`~crappy.camera.meta_camera.camera.Camera.apply_soft_roi` on every acquired image before returning it.

 A software ROI reduces the image passed to later stages but does not make the camera acquire faster.
-If another setting changes the full image dimensions, call :meth:`~crappy.camera.Camera.reload_software_roi` with the new dimensions.
+If another setting changes the full image dimensions, call :meth:`~crappy.camera.meta_camera.camera.Camera.reload_software_roi` with the new dimensions.
 Scale and choice settings also provide a ``reload()`` method for the unusual case where one setting changes another setting's limits or available choices.

 Return camera metadata
 ----------------------